 Please watch behringer.com for further advice on the software configuration of X-USB interface card.

-Windows: There is an ASIO high-performance driver available for download, which is essential for low-latency audio on Windows computers.
+Windows: There is an ASIO high-performance driver available for download, which is essential for low-latency audio on low-latency on Mac computers without any additional driver installation.